İzmir Coach Terminal

 İzmir Coach Bus Terminal (Turkish: İzmir Şehirlerarası Otobüs Terminali, often abbreviated as İzmir Otogarı) is a bus terminal located in İzmir, Turkey.
 The bus station entered into service in December 1998.

 History

-İzmir had a coach bus terminal in Basmane, then moved to Halkapınar in 1975. İzmir Metropolitan Municipality initiated a project tender to build a new coach bus terminal; Merih Karaaslan and İlker Aksu's project won tender. İZOTAŞ signed a BOT contract with municipality in September 1996, and initiated a tender for build.
-The bus terminal's base laid at 8 May 1997, then the bus terminal opened at 14 December 1998. İZOTAŞ will have operating right for the bus terminal until 2023.
+İzmir had a coach bus terminal in Basmane, which was then moved to Halkapınar in 1975. İzmir Metropolitan Municipality initiated a project tender to build a new coach bus terminal; Merih Karaaslan and İlker Aksu's project won tender. İZOTAŞ signed a build-operate-transfer (BOT) contract with municipality in September 1996, and initiated a tender for build.
+The bus terminal's base laid at 8 May 1997, then the bus terminal opened at 14 December 1998. İZOTAŞ have held operating right for the bus terminal until 2023.

 In 2020, a national competition was held for the new terminal campus and the winning projects were determined by the jury and made available to citizens.
-The new terminal campus will be completed quickly after the end of the contract and will be opened to the service of citizens.
+The new terminal campus had been planned to be completed quickly after the end of the contract and will be opened to the service of citizens.

+Legal disputes

+After the end of the operation contract on 14 December 2023; the İZOTAŞ refused to hand over the operation, citing the COVID-19 pandemic.
+The company then initiated a lengthy court battle for extending the BOT contract for another 7 years.
+Izmir 23th Civil Court of First Instance refused the case on 28 January 2025.
+The Yargıtay ruled in the favor of Izmir Metropolitan Municipality, repealing the injunctive relief on 4 August 2026 and permanently settling the case.
+The municipality has started to seize the company properties on 5 June 2026, worth almost 73 million Turkish liras as of 20 August 2026, for an outstanding debt of around 967 million Turkish liras.
+After the completion of handover, subsidiaries of the Municipality will operate the Terminal for five years, transferring %30 of the operating income to the Municipality.